-Today I’m sharing with you three ways to write about science in your elementary classroom!
+Today I’m sharing with you 3 ways to write about science in your First Grade classroom!

 It never fails, I get to the end of the day (my science/social studies block) and I’m not done with math or I need to go back and re-teach a reading skill.